Active Vapor-Based Robotic Wiper: Wiping System Implementation

 \subsection{Active Vapor System}

-\figref{system}~(a) shows the appearance of the robot gripper equipped with a sensing system based on Active Vapor. \figref{hardware} shows the hardware architecture the proposed system.
-We use a two-fingered gripper (SAKE Robotics, EZGripper) as the end-effector to enable the robot system to grasp a target wiping tool, such as a washcloth or sponge.
-A small ultrasonic humidifier is used to atomize and eject the water.
-When the built-in vibrator vibrates slightly due to ultrasonic waves, the water on the contact surface with the sponge sucked from the bottle is atomized and ejected from the donut-shaped tip.
-An RGB camera is attached to the bottom of the gripper to capture the target plane misted by ejected water vapor.
-The resolution of the camera was HD (1280 x 720) and the frame rate was 30 fps.
-All the devices are controlled by the same computer, as shown in~\figref{hardware}.
+\figref{system}~(a) displays the robot gripper with an Active Vapor sensing system.
+A two-fingered gripper (SAKE Robotics, EZGripper) serves as the end-effector, allowing the robot to grasp a wiping tool like a washcloth or sponge.
+A small ultrasonic humidifier atomizes the water, and the vibrator's ultrasonic waves cause the water to be ejected from the donut-shaped tip.
+An RGB camera, mounted at the bottom of the gripper, captures the target plane misted by the vapor.
+The camera operates at HD resolution (1280 x 720) and 30 fps.
+All devices are controlled by a single computer.

-The target plane is captured by the camera and the misted area on the plane is extracted using \textit{GrabCut}~\cite{GrabCut}.
-The (c) and (d) of \figref{example} show the images of misted surface of a mirror and a transparent glass.
-In the wiping experiments, for the misted area extracted as the foreground after the GrabCut processing, the shape of the misted area is extracted as a cross shape, and the normal of the misted surface is estimated based on the shape.
+The camera captures the target plane, and the misted area is isolated using \textit{GrabCut}~\cite{GrabCut}.
+In the wiping experiments, the misted area's shape, identified as a cross after GrabCut processing, is used to estimate the normal of the misted surface.